orenbenkiki/flameview/README.md

   positioning.

 * `.self`, `.leaf`, `.sum`: Classes for `div` elements, reflecting the kind of cell.
-Currently simple border/centering rules are applied to the non-empty cells.
+Currently simple border/centering rules are applied to all cells.

-  The background color of non-empty cells is hard-coded in the `div` element according to the chosen color palette.
+  The background color of cells is hard-coded in the `div` element according to the chosen color palette.
 It might arguably make sense to define some color classes instead, and switch palettes using CSS instead.

-* `.tooltip`: Class for the `div` contained in each `td` to hold the tooltip.
+* `.tooltip`: Class for the `div` contained in each cell to hold the tooltip.
   This uses absolute positioning and is only visible when hovering over the cell.